 8. Reverse mentoring pairs.
 A senior leader (low fluency, high authority) paired with a junior employee (high fluency, low authority).
 Thirty minutes a week.
 Kills the worst adoption pattern: leaders who say AI matters but don’t visibly use it.

 9. Shared prompt library.
 A curated, role-tagged repository of prompts that have worked inside your business, in your tone, with your data.
-The single highest-leverage artefact you can build — shortens time-to-first-win from days to minutes.
+The single highest-leverage artefact you can build: it shortens time-to-first-win from days to minutes.

 10. #ai-wins channel.
 A dedicated Slack or Teams channel where any AI win, with prompts attached, gets shared.
 Low friction, high frequency.
 Pair with a monthly digest.